In the summer of 2016, we published a blog post on replenishment emails, looking at:

 - what they are (automated, data-driven emails reminding a customer to reorder consumable product/s when they are about to run out)

-- who they are targeted at (those who have bought consumable products)
+- the customers they are targeted at (those who have bought consumable products)

 - why they’re so important (they have an average open-rate of roughly 40 per cent)